 While there, Tun Khin found refugees living in squalid conditions—inadequate food and water, poor sanitation, no proper shelter and an uncertain future.
 Many are struggling with serious health problems and injuries, including bullet wounds and burns.
 An overwhelming number of single mothers, elderly people, children separated from their parents and orphans—many of whom are left with the responsibility of caring for their younger siblings—are enduring in harsh conditions with little support.

-To make matters worse, the Burmese government has cut off the Rohingya’s access to aid, putting an already beleaguered minority on the brink of annihilation, he added.
+To make matters worse, the Burmese government has cut off the Rohingya people’s access to aid, putting an already beleaguered minority on the brink of annihilation, he added.

 “They are one of the world’s most forgotten people,” Tun Khin said.